Shopify/packwerk/UPGRADING.md

+# Upgrading from 2.x to 3.0

+In Packwerk 3.0, we've made two notable changes:

+## Renaming deprecated_references to package_todo

+The `update-deprecations` subcommand has been renamed to `update-todo`.
+Old `deprecated_references.yml` files will be automatically deleted and replaced with `package_todo.yml` files when you run `update-todo`.
+This behaviour has been in Packwerk [since 2.3.0](https://github.com/Shopify/packwerk/releases/tag/v2.3.0), and automatic deletion will be removed in the next release.

+### Removal of privacy checking

+Privacy checking via `enforce_privacy` has been removed.
+Developers are encouraged to focus on leveraging Packwerk for dependency checking.
+For those who still need privacy checks, please use [Gusto's extension gem](https://github.com/rubyatscale/packwerk-extensions).

 # Upgrading from 1.x to 2.0

 With Packwerk 2.0, we made a few changes to simplify the setup.
 Updating will require removing some previously necessary files and configuration.